scalawithcats/scala-with-cats/src/pages/adt-interpreters/regexp.typ

 r2.matches("zxyab")
 ```

 The reason for this difference is that our implementation commits to the first branch in a union that successfully matches some of the input, regardless of how that affects later matching.
 We should instead try both branches, but doing so makes the implementation more complex.
 The semantics of regular expressions are not essential to what we're trying to do here; we're just using them as an example to motivate the programming strategies we're learning.
 I decided the extra complexity of implementing union in the usual way outweighed the benefits, and so kept the simpler implementation.
-Don't worry, we'll see how to do it properly in the next chapter!
+Don't worry, we'll see how to do it properly in @sec:adt-optimization!
 ]